Call for proposals

 - Room arrangements cannot be changed.

+The organisers invite proposals for individual presentations of around 15–20 minutes, which will be combined with other matching presentations in one session.
 Proposals for individual presentations should include concrete lessons learnt and recommendations for the audience.
 Submissions based on the details of actual results are preferred.

 Timeline and acceptance